 ‘Self care’ is about identifying and doing things that you need to do to look after yourself physically, emotionally and psychologically.

-I kept coming back to this concept while on maternity leave and realised that there are 3 main issues with it when it comes to new mums:
+I kept coming back to this concept while on maternity leave and

 1. Self-care assumes that you have time to yourself